jay-medina/pelicula/README.md

   - Create Search bar
     - Searchbar spans the background
     - has black background when scrolling
+    - Wire up the searchbar to the api
+    - Debounce searches
+    - Fetch the first results if they dont exist

 - Render results in a grid pattern
     - Display results in a grid